 How to Determine Accuracy of Translated Recorded Evidence

 Secretly recorded conversations often play a vital role in criminal trials.
 However, circumstances such as background noise, accidents, regional or national idioms, jargon, slang or code may make it difficult for a jury to hear or understand what was said – even more so when the speakers are not speaking English.
-When the conversation was in another language, additional issues arise: Who should translate the conversation into English?
+When the conversation or a social media post was in another language, additional issues arise: Who should translate the conversation into English?
 What methodology should the translator use?
 How should a court determine the accuracy of the foreign language translation?
 How should the conversation be presented to the jury?
 How can the adverse party challenge the accuracy of the translation before and during the trial?

 Thus, a recording’s value as evidence will often depend on whether an accurate transcript may be distributed to the jury.
 When a foreign language is involved, this also includes determining whether or not an accurate foreign language translation of the recording can be provided.